makinacorpus/php-cron/README.md

  - You as the library user register callables as being cron tasks, using a descriptive attribute.

- - It literally can be any callable, a function anonymous or not, an instance method or a class static method.
+ - It can be any callable, a function, an anonymous function, an instance method, a class static method or an invokable class instance.

- - You need to setup a tick for running the cron running, depending upon your framework, using Symfony a CLI command is provided.
-This tick must run very often, such as every minute or so.
+ - You need to setup a system cron entry for running the applicative cron, depending upon your framework, using Symfony a CLI command is provided.
+   This tick must run very often, such as every minute.

- - When the cron runs, for every registered tasks, it checks if the current date matches the task schedule.
+ - When the cron runs, for every registered tasks, it check the task schedule againsts the current sytem date.

- - For schedule matching task, it checks first for the configured minimum delay between two run and excludes those which have been run too recently.
+ - For matching task, it checks first for the configured minimum delay between two run and excludes those which have been run too recently.

- - For each remaining non excluded task, it runs it, and store the run state.
+ - For each remaining non excluded task, it runs it, and store the latest run data long error message and error trace if any error occured.

-And that's it.
-Simply put, it takes a task list, test each task schedule to current date, and run it when it matches.
-Date can be passed as a parameter which means it gives you the choice how and when to run it.
+Simply put, it takes a task list, test each task schedule against current date, and run it when it matches.

-Schedule is a standard POSIX cron schedule, except that it only accepts single digit units.
-It's more than enough for our use case at the time, but later it may be extended to accept more.
+Task schedule is a standard POSIX cron schedule string, except that it only accepts single digit units.
+It's more than enough for our use case at the time, but it will later be extended to a more complete implementation.

 State store knows nothing about schedule, and store it as a simple string, which makes the schedule instance pluggable and replaceable, which means that it's possible for users to plug `dragonmantank/cron-expression` instead for example.

+Per default, state is in memory, which means that nothing gets really stored, in a near future, mutiple state store implementations will be provided.

+State store also stores the task schedule, which allow users to reconfigure it without changing the code.
+Tasks can also be enabled or disabled.

 # Roadmap